naotoyamaguchi/alexa-lambda-deployment/README.md

 The zip should contain the files, but not include the src folder.
 The index.js file must be at the root of the zip.
 The zip should include the node_modules directory.

-To create your new Lambda function and to upload the code:
+## Creating your new Lambda function and uploading the code.

 Once you have either a zip containing the Node.js code, do the following:
 - Log in to the AWS Management Console and navigate to AWS Lambda.